tylim88/Create-Prisma-App/README.md

 | test        | dockerized locally or in test server 1 | dockerized locally or in test server 1 | test server 2      | to mimic production environment with free to torture database |
 | jest        | none                                   | none                                   | none               | to interact with dev/test/ci environment                      |

-✈️**You can always change the architecure, simply modify the `docker(compose)` files and change the variables in `./.config` accordingly**
+✈️ **You can always change the architecure, simply modify the `docker(compose)` files and change the variables in `./.config` accordingly**

-Docker refuses to add a key that allows user chooses to run a service or not because the developers want to uphold some silly engineering principle even though it is a highly requested [feature]('https://github.com/docker/compose/issues/1896').
+Docker refuses to add a key that allows user chooses to run a service or not even though it is a highly requested [feature]('https://github.com/docker/compose/issues/1896').

-The implication is we unable to share the same `docker-compose` file for all modes, especially dev mode because dev mode run Node outside docker.
+The implication is we are unable to share the same `docker-compose` file for all modes, especially dev mode because dev mode run Node outside docker.

 I have no choice but to create a separated docker yml file for dev.
 Yes we can use `--scale service=0` command, but that doesn't stop docker wasting time building the service and building Node every time user run dev mode.